dcw329/kube/README.md

 #### Part 2
 In addition, the team would like to use Kubernetes to deploy these services in continuous integration and production environments.
 Because `Docker for Mac` and `Docker for Windows` provides Kubernetes out-of-the-box, the team would like to be able to test their services locally in Kubernetes before progressing to CI pipelines.
 Your goal is to prepare Kubernetes configuration in order to deploy the services in a local Kubernetes cluster.
 If all services are configured correctly the `webapp` should look like the image below when rendered.

+#### Part 3
+After you get Kubernetes working locally, you may want to deploy the stack into the cloud on GKE.
+Additional tasks could include getting isto, prometheus, vault, and other services working with dashboards.

 ![Ideal Scenario image](./ideal-scenario.png)